scoville/tailwind-generator/README.md

 ### Installation notice

-This new version can be installed using npm/yarn (only on macos for now) using this command `[yarn add|npm install] https://github.com/scoville/tailwind-generator\#complete-refactor`.
+This new version can be installed using npm/yarn using this command `[yarn add|npm install] https://github.com/scoville/tailwind-generator\#complete-refactor`.

 ### Commands: